msolomos/dca-trading-bot/api_endpoints.md

 ---

 ## Disclaimer
 This API is provided for educational purposes only.
 Use it at your own risk.
-The creators are not responsible for any financial losses incurred.